Long delays: Commuters warned after police incident closes Auckland motorway

-Auckland commuters face extensive delays this morning after a police incident closed the Northwestern Motorway.
+Auckland commuters face extensive delays this morning after a police incident closed part of the Northwestern Motorway.

 Diversions are in place but Waka Kotahi NZ Transport Agency advises that northbound lanes are closed between Massey and Westgate.